ServiceNow/geo-bench/README.md

 geobench-download
 ```

 The current version of the benchmark is 0.9.1.
-It will soon be updated to incorporate minor changes
+It will soon be updated to incorporate minor changes.

-This will download all datasets in parallel.
+You need ~65 GB of free disk space for download and unzip (once all .zip are deleted it takes 57GB).
 If some files are already downloaded, it will verify the md5 checksum.
-Feel free to restart the downloader if it is interrupted or if you get `Error: TOO MANY REQUESTS`.
+Feel free to restart the downloader if it is interrupted.
-`m-bigearthnet` takes the longest time and Zenodo is a bit slow some days.

 ## Test installation
 You can run tests.